See Post: 13th December, 1892.

-The John O’Connor Power Debating Competition
+The Life and Times of John O'Connor Power

 Proclamation Day at St Jarlath’s College, Tuam: congratulations to the winners of the John O’Connor Power Debating Competition.